|Program Sponsor:||Gonzaga University|

 About the ProgramTo the Gonzaga-in-Florence student, Italy is much more than a boot-shaped peninsula in the Mediterranean; it is an opportunity of a lifetime.
 In 1963, Gonzaga University, a Jesuit institution located in Spokane, Washington, developed a program in Florence, Italy, which was designed to immerse students in both Italian and European life and culture.

 Gonzaga chose Florence because the city is central to the past of Italy and to European civilization itself.
 Capital of the region of Tuscany, Florence inherits the culture of the Etruscans, the mysterious forgotten people who were heirs to the glory of Greece long before there was a Rome.
 The city was founded by Roman veterans returning from the wars.
 More than any other city in Italy, Florence was the stalwart defender of civic liberty during the Renaissance.
-Her intensely loyal citizenry produced the people and ideas that served as models for a Europe in transition from the medieval to the modern.
-Florentine museums are brimming with paintings that transformed European taste in the fifteenth century.
 Her streets are lined with buildings that initiated modern architecture.
 It is intensely alive - a center of modern art, fashion, and refinement.

-The Gonzaga-in-Florence campus is home to a full-time Student Life staff.
-Throughout the semester and full year, the staff coordinates a broad range of programs and provides an array of services to ensure that each student’s experience in Florence is safe, successful, and full of rich opportunities.
-Options for engagement in outside-the-classroom learning include cooking classes, community service programs, Toastmasters, English-for-Pasta, entry in Italian athletic tournaments, yoga classes, internships, resume-development classes, Forza (GIF’s leadership and ambassador group), and much more.
-You can attend the opera, have dinner with an Italian family in exchange for teaching their children English, or explore intriguing destinations on sponsored weekend trips.
+The program provides a full-time Student Life staff.
+The Student Life team coordinate a broad range of programs and activities that provide an array of services to ensure that each student’s experience in Florence is safe, successful, and full of rich opportunities.
+Options for engagement in outside-the-classroom learning include internships, cooking classes, community service programs, Toastmasters, English-for-Pasta, entry in Italian athletic tournaments, yoga classes, resume-development classes, and much more.
 The Student Life staff also assists students experiencing culture shock, homesickness, medical issues, or emergencies.

 Gonzaga-in-Florence offers several academic tracks to help students stay synchronized with core and major requirements while studying abroad.
 In addition to the tracks, a varitey of core requirements are offered.
 Visit the Course Offerings page to see the tentative and previous courses offered in Florence.